fresh-ji/SimuFrame/README.md

 ********************READ ME********************

-This Simulation Framework Project(SFP) is Based on Internet Communication Engine.
+This project designed and implemented a Simulation Operational Framework(SOF) Based on Internet Communication Engine.

-naviProject shows a outcome of using SFP.
+naviProject shows a outcome of using SOF.

-autoGenerate shows a process of producing SFP.
+autoGenerate shows a process of producing SOF.